vechain/vechain-sdk-js/docs/transactions.md

 Vechain SDK provides comprehensive support for handling transactions.
 Developers can initialize a transaction by assembling the transaction body, adding clauses, and finally signing and sending the transaction.

+> ⚠️ **Warning:**
+> All the examples listed below refers to low level transaction building.
+The Vechain SDK provides you built-in methods to sign and send transactions.
+Please refer to the contracts section for more information.

 To break it down:

 1. **Initializing a Transaction**: Developers can create a transaction by specifying the necessary details in the transaction body.
 This includes setting the chain tag, block reference, expiration, gas price coefficient, gas limit, and other relevant transaction parameters.